Peach Plains School Annual Education Report

 Parent - Teacher Conferences

 Our school program is effective because of the consistent support from our parents, as families partner with us in learning.
 At various times, students facilitate conferences with families – showing ownership and leadership.
-In 2014 – 2015, 403 students (100 percent) in the fall and 403 students (100 percent) in the spring were represented by parents at parent-teacher conferences.
-In 2013 – 2014, 394 students (100 percent) in the fall and 394 students (100 percent) in the spring were represented by parents at parent-teacher conferences.
+In 2015-16, 362 students (100 percent) in the fall and 360 students (100 percent) were represented by families and had conversations about student performance.
+In 2014-15, 403 students (100 percent) in the fall and 403 students (100 percent) in the spring were represented by parents at parent-teacher conferences.
+In 2013-14, 394 students (100 percent) in the fall and 394 students (100 percent) in the spring were represented by parents at parent-teacher conferences.

 Our school community embraces the idea of a "growth mindset" in all aspects of learning.
 This work has resonated with us as adult learners, and promoted a renewed thinking/understanding of how children learn.
 We are growing learners!